PAHADIx/everest-php/README.md

-# Hooks - Rapid Development PHP Framework
+# Everest - Rapid Development PHP Framework
  Hooks is a rapid development PHP MVC framework.
 It encompasses the MVC with partials and view components.
 It has in-built Database Helpers that help you develop apps in PHP rapidly.

 # The idea